Beth Medrash Govoha: Testing and acceptance

-Alumni Program
+Alumni program

 Shivti, the yarchei kallah program, is a highly acclaimed weekly Sunday program for laymen.
 The shivti was created by Rav Yaakov Tescher.

 Registration

 After acceptance, tuition is negotiated.
 The stated policy of the yeshiva is that no eligible student is denied the opportunity to study Torah because of their inability to pay tuition.
 The accepted student must also complete steps required by the State of New Jersey of all students entering dormitories and post-secondary schools in New Jersey.
 Additionally, in a signed acceptance agreement, the matriculating student agrees to abide by the rules of the institution.

+"The freezer" is a three-month period in which new students may not date while acclimating to the yeshiva.

 Tumult day

 By long-standing institutional tradition, each semester begins with the majority of students exploring the many study groups (called "Chaburos") available in each field of study and choosing the one that they find of greatest interest.
 They then pair up with a study partner, who will join them in their study group.
 As the first days back on campus for returning students, and the first ever day for new students, the atmosphere can seem tumultuous, with much milling about, good spirit and cheer, hence that day has become known as "Tumult day," during which little study takes place and instead much socializing along with the more serious work of choosing both study group and study partner.